-■ Program switching buttons (PROG)
+▼ Program button (PROG)

-When the program switching buttons (" < " and " >> " buttons) are pressed at the same time during playback, the tape travel indicators will switch and the player will begin playing back the opposite side of the tape.
+When the program button ^(§) is pressed during playback, the tape travel indicators will switch and the player will begin playing back the opposite side of the tape.
 The same mechanism is automatically activated when the end of the tape is reached.
 This allows the opposite side of the tape to play, providing continuous playback.

-■ Fast-forward button
+▼ Fast-forward button (FF)

-To fast-forward the tape, press the " \blacktriangleleft " or " \blacktriangleright " button in the same direction to the tape travel indicator.
-To stop fast-forwarding, lightly press the opposite side of the " \blacktriangleleft " or " \blacktriangleright " button.
+To fast-forward the tape, press the "FF" button 2.
+To stop fast-forwarding, lightly press the " \triangleq " 3 button.